 8. James Brown headlined the Rose of Tralee

 Backing up its claim to be “more than a beauty pageant”, the Rose of Tralee has hosted record-breaking superstars from the world of music.
-Top pick must go to soul legend James Brown who brought funk to the town’s Denny Street in 1999.
+A top pick must go to soul legend James Brown who brought the funk to the town’s Denny Street in 1999.